-Gifting the land back to nature, enriching its natural habitats, encouraging biodiversity and transforming it into an accessible and sustainable wildlife sanctuary and visitor environment, is the focus of the Wildacres Nature Reserve Project.
+Gifting the land back to nature, restoring its natural habitats, encouraging biodiversity and transforming it into an accessible and sustainable wildlife sanctuary and visitor environment, is the focus of the Wildacres Nature Reserve Project.

-Our goal is to recreate the conditions that will attract an abundance of native Irish flora and fauna, to create an enjoyable learning environment for all who visit and to share this project with other counties throughout Ireland that wish to replicate it.
+Our goal is to reinstate the conditions that will attract an abundance of native Irish flora and fauna, to create an enjoyable learning environment for all who visit and to share this project with other counties throughout Ireland that wish to replicate it.

 We are establishing Wildacres as a Social Enterprise and all profits will be invested

 back into the project.
 We were delighted to have accepted on and graduated from

 the Social Entrepreneurs Ireland .Ideas Academy 2020.